The Spine Connection team hosted our very first New Zealand Patient Day & Reunion Dinner in early February 2018.

 We see surgery as extremely personal and even intimate, and whilst we are certain of our specialist’s skill and experience, one of the greatest challenges facing overseas patients is that they do not get to meet the team to answer important internal questions such as:

 Jake Lemon commented, “With everyone mingling together and sharing their stories the energy in the room was phenomenal.
 At one point we had to step back and take a moment to ourselves.
 We had created something only three years ago and now it has a life unto itself – a true snowball effect.”

 While our Patient Day was a small part of our trip to New Zealand, it drew attention from a local newspaper, which featured a story on the legalities of our team meeting with New Zealanders in their own country.

-Our team in Germany boasts seven specialists including four orthopaedic surgeons and three neurosurgeon spine surgeons (pictured above).
+Our team in Germany boasts 14 specialists in 4 clinics, including 6 orthopaedic surgeons, 7 neurosurgeon spine surgeons (some pictured above) and a sports medicine doctor.
 As the surgeon visiting with our team, Dr. Thomas Bierstedt was featured in the article.

 “The local reporter writing the article was being advised by a governing health body for which we have a great deal of respect, but we disagree with some comments from the local spine surgeons quoted,” said Jake Lemon from Spine Connection.

 Mr. Lemon continued, “In fact some of the comments contradict the research of top surgeons right next door in Australia, and scientific literature from other surgical groups around the world, where motion-preserving surgeries are more commonplace, and the philosophy is different.”

 “This reaction is part of the medical tourism equation and we expect it.
 As the first organisation to specifically assist spine patients we’re challenging the status quo, and there’s resistance from local surgeons for all the obvious reasons.”
 He concluded.